How to Design A Content-First Strategy using Agility CMS

 Each module is simply a content item with a unique name that developers can identify and render using a specific component of code, enabling editors to add, remove, and re-order those modules however they see fit.

 Developers can define Page Templates and Module Definitions.
-This allows them to write code that output all the different kinds of Templates and Content that are available to the Marketing Content Team.
+This allows them to write code that outputs all the different kinds of Templates and Content that are available to the Marketing Content Team.

 It also gives total creative freedom to Designers to create whatever they desire on the front-end.